FraserLee/dungeon-note/readme.md

 You can (and should) edit this file in some text editor simultaneously.

-Check out `examples/` for some examples of the syntax.
+Check out `examples/` to see how the syntax works.